pallets/flask/docs/api.rst

    sure that you always get the correct data for the active thread if you are in a multithreaded environment.

+   This is a proxy.
+See :ref:`notes-on-proxies` for more information.

    The request object is an instance of a :class:`~werkzeug.Request` subclass and provides all of the attributes Werkzeug defines.
 This just shows a quick overview of the most important ones.